pyuvaraj37/vitis_tutorial/README.md

 ## Synthesizing and Compiling

 The Makefile can be used to make both the host and kernel program.
 The host program is compiled with g++ with OpenCL.
 The kernel uses Vitits (v++) to compile and depending on software emulation, hardware emulation, and hardware the synthesis time will vary.
-Before you can run make, the Vitis and XRT versions need to be set in **.bashrc**.
+Before you can run make, the Vitis and XRT versions need to be set.

 ``
 source /tools/Xilinx/Vitis/20XX.X/settings64.sh